Velko/8-bit-CPU/README.md

 Part of the cycle when both clocks are low ensures that RAM's Write Enable is not active when control lines or bus changes.

-While it is required only by RAM module, I see no downsides for using it globally.
+While it is required only by RAM module, I see no downsides for using it globally (it might be an issue at high clock frequencies, though).
 Also, now other un-clocked parts (e.g. 193 counter for Stack Pointer) can be introduced without worries.

 Muxed control lines
 -------------------

 A great way to save bits in Control EEPROMs is to add demultiplexers, which activates just a single line from several.
 For example, by using 74*138 demultiplexer one can expand 3 bits to 7 control lines (technically - to 8, but you need to reserve one as "unused").
 Currently there are 2 demultiplexers used - for OUT and for LOAD lines.
 For OUT it also prevents "invalid" conditions, such as multiple modules trying to output value on the bus.

-While, in theory, there might be need to load same value into multiple modules simultaneously, I've not yet encountered one, and I happy to live with that limitation.
+While, in theory, there might be need to load same value into multiple modules simultaneously, I've not yet encountered one, and I'm happy to live with that limitation.

 Arduino + Python test module